D04: The Role of a Lietime

 [Everyone screams and rushes to jump out of LaCraine's way.]

-DERF: Hey, everyone just thought I'd bring down some hummus bites.
+DERF: Hey, everyone, just thought I'd bring down some hummus bites.
 Week-old hummus bites, anybody?

-LACRAINE: Coming through!
+LACRAINE: [honking, revving engine] Coming through!

-GAFFER: Oh, no, LaCraine Lacrosse just ran over the Crafty guy!
+GAFFER: Oh, no, LaCraine LaCrosse just ran over the Crafty guy!

 BIT PLAYER: Oh, no, the hummus bites!

-[LaCraine's car crashes and explodes.]
+[LaCraine's car explodes]

 MORGUE BOT 3: I am happy to inform you that I have finally done my job.
 The shit is now back in the orses.

-[Bajankles is disgusted.]
+[Bajankles is disgusted]

 BLEEZ: Wait a second, you got the shit back in the orses?